fceja/kubernetes_auto_scale_sim/kafka_consumer_group.md

   - The partitions will be redistributed among the new set of workers.
 This is done automatically, so you don't have to manually configure with worker gets which partition.
 - `Manual Partitioning`
   - While Kafka handles this automatically, you can also manually assign specific partitions to specific consumers if you need fine-grained control.
 However, this is not necessary for most use cases where automatic partition assignment works well.

+### Message Retrieval

+It is standard practice to retrieve and process all available messages from the assigned partition in Kafka.
+Kafka's design is optimized for high-throughput, streaming data, where consumers typically process messages as they arrive in real-time.
+By consumning all messages in a partition, you ensure that no data is missed and that the consumer group can keep up with the flow of data.

+- In `func ConsumeClaim(...)` -> `claim.Messages()`